 Auto Configuration is an important part of Cloud service provisioning.
 Currently, EPAM Orchestrator supports convenient auto configuration scenarios for both Windows and Linux-based systems.
 Each user can select the one which is the most convenient for their purposes and expertise level.

-- Running a script.
+- Running a user script.
 This option is recommended if you need quick start and single interaction is enough.
 You can develop your own script, for either Linux or Windows VM, upload it to Orchestrator using or2uf Maestro CLI command, and then specify this script at instance run, so that it will be executed as soon as the instance is created.

 Related CLI Commands